Abdoooo111/Ion_Cleanse/journal.md

 ---

 ### Day 3 (14/6/2025) – 5 hours
-Today I got into the details.
-I worked on **adding vent slats and hollow chambers** inside the tower.
-It was tricky to balance form and function, too many vents looked messy, too few and airflow became restricted.
+To-day I got down to the details.
+I worked out the suggestion of vent slats and hollow chambers within the tower.
+There was a difficult tie-up between form and function, too many vents were ugly, and too few would have constricted the airflow.
-Meanwhile, I dived deeper into **pressure drop calculations**, trying to understand how the placement of filters and air channels affects resistance.
-I realized how much the angle of air channels matters.
-I also began drafting a **Bill of Materials (BOM)**.
-Even though I wasn’t building it physically, listing things like carbon granules, meshes, and casing material made the project feel more “real.”
+In the meantime, I researched a lot more about pressure drop computations, attempting to discover the effect that filter and air channel placement positioning has on resistance.
+I learned the significance of the angle of the air channels.
+I also started on a Bill of Materials (BOM).
+Although physically, I was not creating it, actually listing such items as carbon granules, meshes, and casing material made the project more real.

 ![the 3d model and pointing where water will go out](asset/kopp.jpg)